Download Clinical Skills and Fellowship Program Application (PDF)| (Word)

-Level 1- Covers a participant's understanding of background scientific literature which has been deemed as part of the core of understanding Neuro-Optometric Rehabilitation.
+Curriculum Course I covers a participant's understanding of background scientific literature that is at the core of Neuro-Optometric Rehabilitation.

 Prevalence of Brain Injury

-1. Describe the incidence, prevalence and epidemiology of brain injury 2.
-Describe the systems of care available in the rehabilitation continuum
+1. Describe the incidence, prevalence and epidemiology of brain injury.
+2. Describe the ICF model, 4 Pillars of Function and Patient Centered Care concepts of rehabilitation.

 Understanding the Nervous System, the Brain and Brain Injury